Mohan2024/Sample-Repo/README.md

-#Sample-Repo
-This is just a testing repo(Central repo)
+This is just to read msg in DV1 branch